 If you tried to post back to a controller without inheriting from

 SurfaceController, Umbraco would not be able to do the routing unless you specifically define a rule within the routing table (normally done in

 RouteConfig.cs).
 Writing Umbraco MVC, as you can see is very similar to normal ASP.NET MVC.
 Getting the Surface controller to post back and submit can take a while to get right.
 If you are struggling don't worry as the first time I tried to do this it took me ages! if you are struggling to get the routing to work, below lists some useful tips:

 - The display action and the post-submission action names need to be different.
 If you don't do this Umbraco can get its knickers in a twist

 - A surface controller isn't used on a page.
 A surface controller should be used as a component on a page.
 The form component needs to be located on a page.
 The

-As you can see from the code above, except for a few differences like the name you have to call your controller and the type you inherit from, the code looks pretty much the same as a standard MVC controller.
-This is because Umbraco isn't rewriting the rule book, instead it's working with the framework and adding hooks in at certain points.
+SurfaceController.
+As you can see from the code above, except for a few differences like the type you inherit your class from, the code looks pretty much the same as a standard MVC form controller.
+This is because Umbraco isn't rewriting the rule book, instead, it's working with the framework and adding hooks in at certain points.
+Happy Coding 🤘